jacoby/jacoby.github.io/_posts/2020-02-12-counting-from-100-is-the-fun-part.markdown

 >
 > `XI`

 The hard part of this is handling Roman numerals.
-Unless, of course, you use the pre-existing library to hande this, such as [Roman](https://metacpan.org/pod/Roman).
+Unless, of course, you use the pre-existing library to handle this, such as [Roman](https://metacpan.org/pod/Roman).

 Roman provides three important functions: